SNES Snapshots

 Reading ability:Some

-A friend of mine loves Slam Dunk.
-The show been released in Hong Kong where he's from, but not yet in English.
+I had a friend in college who loved Slam Dunk.
+The show was released in Hong Kong where he's from, but not yet in English.
 So, I've never seen it.
 If I loved sports games and this show, then I'd probably love this game as well.
 The graphics and animation are great, but the SD characters took me by surprise.

 Tekkaman Blade